-I have, in recent weeks, been able to collect some fascinating concepts that play background quarterback to your life.
+I have, in recent weeks, been able to collect some fascinating mental models that play background quarterback to your life.

 They are the inner voice you cannot hear, but you listen to none the less.